Asitkdey540/material-ui-assignment/README.md

 - Comments with dynamic image API.
 - Used React router for view comments.
 - Material design.
-- Used Material UI gride system
+- Used Material UI grid system

 ### Build With:
 1. HTML5